project-flotta/flotta-device-worker-ng/README.md

 ## Differences between the official agent and device-worker-ng

 #### 1. Workload Kind
 Currently, the official `device-worker` supports only two types of workloads: pods and ansible.
-The goal of `device-worker-ng` is to support more kinds of workloads like: `shell` and `microshift`.
+The `device-worker-ng` supports `pod` and, in addition to `device-worker`, has a support for `k8s` workloads.

 #### 2. Run workloads as `rootfull` or `rootless`